odoo/odoo/doc/search-view.rst

 * :js:func:`openerp.web.search.Filter.is_enabled` has been removed

 * :js:class:`~openerp.web.search.FilterGroup` instances are still
-  rendered (and started) in the "advanced search" drawer".
+  rendered (and started) in the "advanced search" drawer.

 Fields
 ++++++